Welcome to Gaylord Community Schools

 ACCORDING TO BRIDGE MAGAZINE

 The Center for Michigan set out to find which Michigan public schools do the best job in adding value – helping students succeed beyond expectations.
-This organization applied its “Value-Added Matrix” to 560 traditional public and charter schools across the state.
+This organization applied its “Value-Added Matrix” to 540 traditional public and charter schools across the state.
 The analysis ranked schools by how much value they add to students’ expected achievement.
-Gaylord Community Schools ranked 13th out of 560 school districts in Michigan.
+Gaylord Community Schools made the list for the second year in a row, ranking 37th out of 540 school districts in Michigan.
 For more information on the analysis and a complete listing of the schools go to Bridge Magazine.
 The congratulatory video can be viewed on Gaylord Schools YouTube Channel.

 GIS & GMS IDENTIFIED AS REWARD SCHOOLS